esafirm/compose-ui-book/README.md

         }
         named("desktopMain") {
             dependencies {
-                // This is mandatory as we current OS is not packaged in POM file implementation(compose.desktop.currentOs)
+                // This is mandatory as the current OS is not packaged in POM file implementation(compose.desktop.currentOs)
             }
         }